robbymeals/DSDC_2014Nov20/preso_notes.md

     - unstructured data: social reviews and survey responses for location

 # techniques
+1. The Kitchen Sink approach
+    - just throw it all together and regularize the hell out of it
+    - or use some deep learning methods
+    - pro: "simple"
+    - pro: usually performs reasonably well, often very well
+    - con: no simple - or even complicated - answer for "why"
 1. Heuristics
     - pro: simple to explain/interpret
     - con: difficult to capture subtlety/nuance in any real way